 AE: How can our readers follow you and your writing?

 SD: The best way to stay in contact with me, hear about what I am writing, know when I have a new release, or books offered for free on Amazon is by signing up for my newsletter: www.sarinadorie/newsletter-signup

-Episode 7: The Last Compact – Brian Rappatta – Analog Science Fiction & Fact
+Episode 8: The Shadow of His Wings by Ray Nayler – Analog Science Fiction & Fact

 Sarina Dorie has sold over 170 short stories to markets like Analog, Daily Science Fiction, F & SF, and Orson Scott Card’s IGMS.
 Her stories and published novels have won humor contests and Romance Writer of America awards.
 She has about fifty books up on Amazon, including her bestselling series, Womby’s School for Wayward Witches.